Summary | How use it | Command-line options | Acknowledgments | Support

 For printing the PDF output file, the application uses the free PDF-Xchange Viewer, which is included in the PDFtoPrinter program itself.
 PDF-Xchange Viewer is the only no-cost PDF software that I know of that does all of the following:

 AutoIt source code: If you want to modify this application, download the source code here.
 The files required for compiling are here (the ZIP archive contains some files for use in other applications, not this one; ignore those files).
 To compile the script, you will need to change all local path references to paths on your own system matching the files in the ZIP; you must also remove the line near the top that contains "Run_After".
 You may also need to copy the included au3 file to your Program Files(x86)\AutoIt\Include folder.

-Updates: This application was updated 22 September 2021.
-The new version checks the Windows environment to determine whether to create a PDF with the US Letter or A4 paper size.
+Updates: This application was updated 7 April 2022.
+In this version, the "/options:" feature works as it should (it did not work at all earlier).
+An earlier update added a feature that checks the Windows environment to determine whether to create a PDF with the US Letter or A4 paper size.
 Also, if you change the name of the application so that it includes the string "A4", it will always default to producing A4 output.
 See further options below.

 You may either drop a text file on the application icon, or launch the application and select a text file from a standard file listing.
 Drop or select only one file at a time.

 After a few seconds, the application will create a PDF file in the same directory with the original file, but with ".pdf" appended to the original filename.
 So, if you drop c:\temp\myfile.txt on to the application, it will create c:\temp\myfile.pdf in the same directory.
 If the output PDF file already exists, you will be prompted to overwrite it; if you choose Cancel, the application will quit without creating a new output file.